afinemax/Astron_2024/observing_directions.md

 ![FRB Dashboard](https://github.com/afinemax/Astron_2024/raw/main/frb_dashboard.png)

+This is what the dashboard looks like when running.
+Note this is for an observation of the Crab Pulsar - FRBs are much harder to detect.

 The Dashboard displays usefull information during the observation.
 - space on `/data`, **this number is important to watch.
 Stop Observing when this is low (less then 20)**
 - When the `.fil` files are green - we are recording data!
 	- We record the data in chunks of 10 minutes
+	- Every 10 minutes or so you will see `check_frb` sessions running
+- space on `/data_tmp`, this is where the baseband data is recorded.
+It is deleted if no "good" candidates are made
 - If the pipeline produces a "good" candidate, it's Signal-To-Noise Ratio (SNR) is displayed.
 This tells us how bright the detection is.

 You can also start the dashboard by running ```frb_dashboard.py```